bitquery/graphql-docs/docs/Examples/tron/coinpath.md

 # Coinpath API

-Our Tron Coinpath API provides comprehensive information about money flow from addresses on the Tron blockchain.
+Our Tron Coinpath API provides comprehensive information about money flow of addresses on the Tron blockchain.

 ## Get Money Flow of Particular Address